 Understanding Heel Pain

-Your heel is the back part of your foot.
-A band of tissue called the plantar fascia connects the heel bone to the bones in the ball of your foot.
+Your heel is found at the bottom of the back part of your foot.
+Here, a band of tissue called the plantar fascia connects the heel bone to the bones in the ball of your foot.
 Nerves run from the heel up the inside of your ankle and into your leg.
-When you feel pain in the bottom of your heel, the plantar fascia may be inflamed.
+So, when you feel pain in the bottom of your heel, the plantar fascia may be inflamed.
 Overuse, Achilles tightness, or excess body weight can cause the tissue to tear or pull away from the bone.
-Sometimes the inflamed plantar fascia also irritates a nerve, causing more pain.
+Sometimes, the inflamed plantar fascia may also irritate a nerve, thus causing more pain and discomfort.

 What Causes Heel Pain?

 There are many causes of heel pain.
 One of them includes wearing shoes with poor cushioning.
 Doing this can irritate the tissue in your heel or plantar fascia, so it’s essential to wear well-fitting and comfortable footwear.
 Being overweight or standing for long periods may also put excess strain on your feet and result in pained heels.